silikeite/silikeite/README.md

 ### Hi, I'm Kei, and nice to meet you! 👋

 I'm Kei, known on the interwebs as `silikeite`.
-I'm a developer with eclectic interests, ranging from hardware design to ML to even cooking and music.
+I'm a developer with eclectic interests, ranging from hardware design to ML to even cooking (let me cook) and music.

 I'm currently working as an Engineering Intern at Smartfox Data Solutions, and studying BS Electronics Engineering at University of the Philippines Diliman.

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=silikeite&show_icons=true&locale=en&theme=dark" alt="silikeite" /></p>

-### Skills and Hobbies
+### Skills
 Work
-- Embedded systems and FPGAs
-- Digital design
+- Digital design and verification in SystemVerilog/UVM
+- Machine Learning on accelerator platforms
+- Computer Graphics

 Academics
+- FPGA HLS and SystemC
+- MEMS
 - Microfabrication
-- Microelectromechanical Systems (MEMS)

-Hobbies
-- AI / ML
+Freelancing
+- Embedded systems and Cloud IoT
-- IoT and Web Dev
+- Web front-end design

+### Hobbies
 - Privacy and Security
-- Music (mostly J-Pop and utaite)
+- Music (mostly J-Pop, vocaloid, and utaite)
 - Cooking (rather eclectic, though usually Japanese or Korean)
 - Anime / Manga / LNs